-- Vacations/sick/exceptions – you’re not supposed to dose when you are sick (more likely to have reactions), travelling (elevation, far from hospital, time changes), or doing things that may make it difficult to follow the rest period.
+- Vacations/sick/exceptions – you’re not supposed to dose or fully dose when you are sick (more likely to have reactions), travelling (elevation, far from hospital, time changes), or doing things that may make it difficult to follow the rest period.
 After these exceptions, you contact your doctor to get instructions for slowly building back up to the dose you were on.

 - The protocol and guidelines you follow will vary depending on the OIT provider you choose as well as on the patient’s needs and progress.
 There is no standard protocol and if you consult a few OIT providers, you will find that each doctor’s protocol varies slightly.
 These are some of the differences that I found:

 - Dosing schedule – number of doses per day seems to range from 1 to 2 doses per day.
 Increasing the dose can also vary from one increase per week to every two or three weeks.
 It may also be modified due to the patient’s progress.